The first time I set up an online store, I remember staring at the blank canvas before me not knowing where to start.

 The example I’ll be using in this guide is the simple hot sauce store pictured below.
 I’ll be peeling back the curtain to show you the thinking that went into the product listings, homepage design, copywriting, shipping settings, and the dozens of decisions involved in translating a business idea into an online store.

-Tip💡: If you get stuck while building your own Shopify store, you can skip ahead and revisit a section later, look for answers in our Help Center, ask the Shopify Community, follow our Getting Started with Shopify course, hire a Shopify store setup expert, or reach out to our award-winning 24/7 support team.
+💡 TIP: If you get stuck while building your own Shopify store, you can skip ahead and revisit a section later, look for answers in our Help Center, ask the Shopify Community, follow our Getting Started with Shopify course, hire a Shopify store setup expert, or reach out to our award-winning 24/7 support team.
 It's okay to figure things out as you go and Shopify offers many resources to help.

-How to set up an online store
+How to start an online store (from scratch)

 - Add the products you want to sell